Thorp Arch (training ground): Facilities

-The Grange, which was only operational by the club from its opening in the early nineties until the turn of the Millennium, accommodated the academy players, offices and changing rooms.
+The Grange, which was only operational by the club from its opening in the early 1990s until the 2000s, accommodated the academy players, offices and changing rooms.

 The site has eight full-size grass pitches and two all-weather pitches.
 Several of the pitches are floodlit.

 The Barn, which replaced The Grange in 2002, contains a reception, a café, offices and changing rooms.
-It also houses the following top-class facilities:
+It also houses: